andrewchambers/bupstash/doc/man/bupstash-rm.1.md

   By default bupstash refuses to remove multiple items from a single query, this flag disables that safety feature.

+* -q, --quiet:
+  Suppress progress bars (Progress bars are also suppressed when stderr is not an interactive terminal).

 ## ENVIRONMENT

 * BUPSTASH_REPOSITORY: